-Example Not for Profit reduced disclosure requirements financial statements (Company limited by guarantee reporting under the Corporations Act)
+Example Not for Profit financial statements (company limited by guarantee reporting under the Corporations Act)

-Grant Thornton CLEARR NFP RDR Example LtdFor the year ended 30 June 2015
+Grant Thornton CLEARR Example Ltd For the year ended 30 June 2015

 Foreword

 Welcome to the June 2015 edition of Example Financial Statements.

 The preparation of financial statements in accordance with Australian Accounting Standards (AASBs) and International Financial Reporting Standards (IFRSs) is challenging.
 Each year new standards and amendments are published by the Australian Accounting Standards Board and the International Accounting Standards Board with the potential to significantly impact both the presentation of the primary financial statements and the accompanying disclosures.